 - 76 and higher: Students can register for courses that have a MATH 115 prerequisite (such as MATH 131: Calculus I or CS 171: Computer Science I)

 L&C requires students gain intermediate-level proficiency in a world language, and offers courses in Arabic, Chinese, Classical Greek, French, German, Japanese, Latin, Russian, and Spanish.

 To begin new language study at L&C, you should register for a language at the 101: Beginning I (e.g. SPAN 101: Beginning Spanish I) level in your first semester.
 In the spring, you can continue language study at the 102: Beginning II level, and complete the World Language requirement by taking 201: Intermediate I in the fall of your sophomore year.

-However, if you have previous experience in one of these languages and are interested in continuing study in that language,you are strongly encouraged to take the relevant World Language Placement Exam.
+However, if you have previous experience in one of these languages and are interested in continuing study in that language,you are required to take the relevant World Language Placement Exam.

 - If you place into a language at the 102 or 201 level, you should register for that level course in your first (ideally) or second semester at L&C. Placement results are considered valid for one year.

 - Students who take a World Language Placement Exam and place into 202: Intermediate II or a higher level are required to take a proctored, confirming test during NSO.
 Once placement is confirmed, the General Education requirement in Foreign Languages is fulfilled.

 - AP and IB Higher Level exam scores do not meet the General Education requirement in World Languages.
 You need to take the World Language Placement Exam to determine the right course for you to take or to fulfill the requirement.

 - Assessment for Chinese, French, German, Japanese, and Spanish can be taken online.
 Assessments in Arabic, Classical Greek, Latin, and Russian can be taken via Skype over the summer or in-person on campus.